MouseLand/cellpose/cellpose/omnipose/README.md

 `python -m cellpose --train --use_gpu --dir <bacterial dataset directory> --mask_filter _masks --n_epochs 4000 --pretrained_model None --learning_rate 0.1 --diameter 0 --batch_size 16 --omni`

 Notably, while we found that Omnipose does not benefit much from more than 500 epochs, Omnipose continues to improve until around 4000 epochs.
-It outperforms Omnipose at 500, but is significantly better at 4000.
-You can use `--save_every <n>` and `save_each` to store intermediate model traineing states to explore this behavior.
+It outperforms Cellpose at 500, but is significantly better at 4000.
+You can use `--save_every <n>` and `save_each` to store intermediate model training states to explore this behavior.

 ### More about Omnipose
 Omnipose builds on Cellpose in a number of ways described in our [paper](http://biorxiv.org/content/early/2021/11/04/2021.11.03.467199).
 It turns out that cell 'centers' are not well-defined, and this is a huge problem for any cells that are long and curved - generally leading to over-segmentation.